 Estimated Annual “RDA Business” Budget – current vs. future

 By comparing the current with the future budget, it is required that some expenditures raise considerably in the future, such as the personnel and effort around supporting the outputs and recommendations.
 Furthermore, some areas in the operations would also require to raise, namely recruiting a professional business manager for undertaking several financial and business model aspects of RDA and its legal entity, currently scattered around several overqualified RDA secretariat members, or more professional effort around marketing or RDA outputs.
 A rough regional allocation of the upcoming future RDA income is given below, with RDA Europe and US, along with plenary registration fees and sponsorships being the big part of it.
-An estimation beyond 2020 should also be approached, given the scenarios presented in the next chapter.
+An estimation beyond 2020 should also be approached by RDA Council, given the scenarios presented in the next chapter.

 Estimated Annual “RDA Business” Budget – current vs. future

-Assumptions need to be made on how the RDA income streams may evolve from 2018 onwards and especially after 2020, documenting a few scenarios under section 4.
+Assumptions need to be made on how the RDA income streams may evolve from 2018 onwards and especially after 2020, documenting a few scenarios.
 Such scenarios may include the level of engagement from current major funders, (Australia, EC, NSF, Jisc or other regions/funding agencies) who may gradually reduce their contributions, the possible engagement of industry and other revenue streams outlined in RDA Europe 4.

 In addition, the engagement of national nodes, European or other, along with possible contributions to RDA Global (if any) should be considered and document expectations.
 This should give a rough idea of the future outlook beyond 2020.
+Given the uncertainties around this, e.g. in getting concrete figures from some of the RDA regions for , such an exercise should be attempted by RDA Global.

-Note: This exercise will be attempted in a next version of the document, possibly in collaboration with RDA Global.
+What has been already performed by the RDA Council Finance Subcommittee with the support of the RDA secretariat is the estimation of the RDA Foundation forecast income for 2018 and 2019, in order to secure the necessary funding towards the Secretary General’s salary.
+The outcome is that the Secretary General’s salary is covered for these two years, without taking into account a significant 2017 bank carryover and with a conservative estimation of Organisational Membership fees, leaving also a surplus.
+This surplus however may shrink from possible Value Added Tax obligations and related accountant’s fees.

 RDA value proposition and assets –Proposed directions